Best Black Friday TV deals 2020: Samsung, Sony, LG and more - Up News Info

-Film lovers, documentary fans and Netflix addicts listen up, as Black Friday is nearly upon us, and this year’s event is set to be bigger than ever.
+Film lovers, documentary fans and Netflix addicts listen up, as Black Friday is less than one week away, and this year’s event is set to be bigger than ever.

 So mark 27 November in your calendars and get ready to shop thousands of discounts on big name brands such as Philips, Sony and LG.